What is stapling?

 In the 2020 Federal Budget, the government announced a package of reforms designed to ensure the superannuation system delivers better outcomes for members, known as the Your Future, Your Super package (or simply YFYS).
 A key reform in the package is the introduction of a Single Default Account, referred to as ‘stapling’.

 A stapled super fund is an existing super account which is linked, or ‘stapled', to an employee so that it follows them as they change jobs.
-The government’s aim with this reform is to reduce the creation of unnecessary superannuation accounts which can erode an individual’s total superannuation balance through paying multiple sets of fees.
+The government’s aim with this reform is to reduce the creation of unnecessary superannuation accounts which can erode an individual’s total superannuation balance through paying multiple sets of fees and costs.